 The Aquos V, codenamed SH-C02, is a new midrange smartphone by Sharp.
 It was first presented at the IFA 2019 Berlin that started on 5th September 2019.

 The Sharp Aquos V is built on Qualcomm's Snapdragon 835 (MSM8998) platform and has an eight-core processor, its operating memory is 4 GB.
-Onboard storage is rumoured to be 64 GB, likely expandable using microSD cards.
+Onboard storage is 64 GB, likely expandable using microSD cards.

 The Aquos V is equipped with a Wi-Fi antenna that works both in the 2.4 GHz and the 5.x GHz spectrums (b/g/n/ac).
 It has Bluetooth version 5.0.